How the Unpredictability of the Australian Open Sets It Apart from Other Tournaments

 The US Open’s Biggest Upsets

-The US Open's Biggest Upsets The 2023 US Open brought the curtain down on another epic grand slam season in the world of tennis.
+The 2023 US Open brought the curtain down on another epic grand slam season in the world of tennis.
 Over the course of the last year, we have seen Novak Djokovic cement his legacy as perhaps the finest player to have ever picked up a racket.
 We also saw his newest rival emerge in the form of talented Spanish youngster Carlos Alcaraz.

 Slam season started back in January when the aforementioned Djokovic returned to the Australian Open.
 He was unable to compete in 2022’s installment of the tournament due to a visa discrepancy and as such, his streak of three straight tournament victories Down Under was snapped by Rafael Nadal.
 This year however, the Spaniard was stunned in the second round by Michael McDonald, allowing the Serbian star to romp to victory and claim a record-breaking tenth Australian Open crown.